 Advanced mesh filters lets you easily create 3D Previews.

 Photorealistic looking mockups can be created directly in the design tool.

 Another scripting-free Printess feature is Color-Schemes.
 Instead of creating 5 variations of the same product you just create 5 color groups and change the colors as you like.
 The end customer can later simply select his or her favorite color group.
-You can find another great greeting card example

 End users can pick from a list of pre-defined images or upload their own ones.
 Images can easily be scaled, cropped and enhanced:

 Sub-documents offer a great way of building complex UI logic without coding.
 Let's take a children's books example.
 The user should be able to select from different hair styles.
 Simply create another document (as the sub-document) which just contains the hair and place it on the final layout.
 Printess will automatically generate a user-interface to select from the various hair options:

 Let's say you sell covers for mobile phones with cool artwork.
 A lot of artworks.
 So you quickly realize that every device has a slightly different size.
 And that you need to create a separate version of your artwork for all these various devices.
 Here comes magic Printess to the rescue with flexible layouts.

 In Printess you can build layouts that will automatically adjust to the final size so the user can easily switch between various devices without loosing their edits.
 Creating flexible layouts is quite simple.
 Frames can dock on all sides and dimensions can be set as a percentage.
 Even something like 50% + 1cm is possible.